ritvikshrivastava/ADL_VQA_Tensorflow2/README.md

-# Visual Question Answering
+# Visual Question Answering in TensorFlow 2
-Submission for Applied Deep Learning VQA
+Submission for Applied Deep Learning Course Project

 To  run: